FabioCaffarello/nx-events-lake/apps/services-raw-layer/file-downloader/README.md

 ### Job Handler Module

+#### Default Handler

 - `jobs/handlers/default/job.py`: An example job handler module.
   - It defines the logic for making HTTP requests to download data from a specific URL.
   - It uploads the downloaded data to a Minio storage bucket.
+  - It returns the job result, including the storage URI and status.

+#### Youtube Handler

+- `jobs/handlers/youtube/job.py`: An example job handler module.
+  - It defines the logic for making HTTP requests to download videos from Youtube.
+  - It uploads the downloaded video to a Minio storage bucket.
   - It returns the job result, including the storage URI and status.

 ### Libraries Dependencies: